 The focus of the Techstars Future of Longevity Accelerator and the problems we’re addressing are universal in their potential impact and highly personal for me.
 As part of the sandwich generation, I’ve experienced the gaps in America’s caregiving infrastructure firsthand, and, having personally built a successful venture-backed startup serving older adults, I’m looking forward to supporting entrepreneurs building solutions to address this substantial market opportunity.

-Pivotal Ventures is a fabulous partner and Washington D.C. is a great location for the accelerator, both as a vibrant and growing entrepreneurial ecosystem and as a hub of activity for the longevity economy including public interest groups, federal policy and research institutions, and medical research and healthcare organizations.
+Pivotal Ventures is a fabulous partner and Washington D.C. is an ideal location for the accelerator, both as a vibrant and growing entrepreneurial ecosystem and as a hub of activity for the longevity economy including public interest groups, federal policy and research institutions, and medical research and healthcare organizations.

 Pivotal Ventures, an investment and incubation company created by Melinda French Gates to advance social progress in the United States, has been a critical partner to the Techstars Future of Longevity Accelerator.
 The organization has supported our 13-week program with resources, access to its network of ecosystem partners, and mentorship to help founders grow and scale their companies.